 Development of wages and salaries

-Wage and salary earners' earnings rose by 1.0 per cent in October–December
+Wage and salary earners' earnings rose by 0,2 percent

-According to preliminary data of Statistics Finland, the nominal earnings of wage and salary earners rose by 1.0 per cent in October–December 2016 when compared to the respective period in 2015.
-Real earnings rose by 0.3 per cent compared to the fourth quarter of the previous year.
+According to Statistics Finlands preliminary data, the nominal earnings of wage and salary earners rose by 0.2 per cent on average in July to September 2017 when compared to the respective period in 2016.
+In the private sector, nominal earnings rose by 0.6 percent.
+As for the central government sector and the local government sector, the nominal earnings of wage and salary earners decreased by 1.0 and 1.1 percent respectively.
+Real earnings fell by 0,4 1) per cent on average compared to the third quarter of the previous year.

 Statistics Finland / Index of wage and salary earnings

 The index of wage and salary earnings describes quarterly development in wage and salary earners’ average earnings for regular working hours by sector, industry and wage and salary earner group.
 Taxes and employee social security contributions are not deducted from average earnings.
 In addition, the index of wage and salary earnings data are used to calculate average data by employer sector and industry.

 The development of wages and salaries is an indicator that essentially describes the nature of the labour market.
 As a result, growth of wages and incomes largely also reflects the prospects for the overall development of society.
 The development of the income level of wage earners has an impact on the activities of different sectors of society, such as the vitality of commerce and business, price increases and thereby the level of households’ purchasing power, and more widely the development of national interest rates and debt.
 Via spill-over effects, the development of wage earners’ incomes is reflected in the level of public sector social expenditure and through livelihood and income differences in the socio-economic position of citizens.